Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

 So, when looking for your perfect breeder, ask whether the puppy's 'parents' have been CERF tested and cleared.

-This is one of the most important questions to ask.
-If they're professional breeders, they will provide one, and you must check to see exactly what's included.
+If they are professional breeders, they will provide one, and you must check to see exactly what's included.

 Ask what guarantees, if any, they offer under the contract.
 Some guarantee a replacement puppy should there be any problems with genetic health or temperament.
 You may also be offered a full refund as an alternative.